mkock/vuitton/README.md

    2. If not, then `git clone` should do it
 2. Install
    1. Run `go build -o vuitton cmd/main.go` (assuming Linux - always build to your platform)
-   2. You can also run the binaries available in the `bins` directory
+   2. You can also run the binaries available in GitHub's releases overview
 3. Use
    1. From the command line, first create an empty "products.txt" file; you can use another name but then you'll need to use a flag to tell the application which name you are using.
    2. Find the products you want to monitor, on the [Louis Vuitton website](https://en.louisvuitton.com/)